10 Effects of Narcissistic Parents and How to Deal

 6. Have a hard time creating boundaries

-Children brought up by narcissists have a really hard time making boundaries and sticking with them.
-This is because they have been taught that their needs matter lesser than those of the people around them.
-They can also not distinguish between a healthy boundary and selfish behavior.
+Narcissistic parent signs also include the inability of children to create healthy boundaries.
+Children brought up by narcissists have a tough time making boundaries and sticking with them.
+This is because they have been taught that their needs matter less than those of the people around them.

-Every time they do something for themselves, they feel like they are being selfish when they are just creating a healthy boundary.
+Children can also not distinguish between a healthy boundary and selfish behavior.
+Every time such children do something for themselves, they feel like they are being selfish when they are just creating a healthy boundary.

 7. Lack of healthy self-image